-What is the role of a PCP in Hamaspik Medicare Select?
+• Explain the role of a PCP in your plan.

 Your PCP will provide most of your care and help you arrange or coordinate many of the covered services that you get as a member in Hamaspik Medicare Select.
 This may include: